hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 	- the EON service sub-component communicates with the vCenter server.

 2. The **Service network**.
 This network is for trusted VMs in overcloud to communicate with cloud infrastructure components in undercloud.
-The service network is used by all services for accessing the logging, monitoring as well as customer provided network services such as NTP and LDAP.
+The service network is used by all services for accessing the logging, monitoring, and customer-provided network services such as NTP and LDAP.
 VMs will need to add a NIC and attach a VLAN address to get access.
 Authentication is through the Identity Management service, where this Neutron Provider Network is defined for a single project.

 ##### Other customer responsibilities and requirements for ESX